 Agosto.
 Charlas en el Instituto Peruano Norteamericano los días 12, 19 y 26.
 Audio.

-Ancash earthquake.
-A 7.8 earthquake devastates and causes landslides in Yungay and Huaraz and damages in Lima, leaving about 70,000 people dead and missing.
+May 31: Ancash earthquake, a 7.8 earthquake, devastates and causes landslides in Yungay and Huaraz and damages in Lima, leaving about 70,000 people dead and missing.
 Yungay is buried by a landslide of the Huascaran.
+Nicomedes composes the tenth "Sobre muerte y destrucción" (On death and destruction).

 Nicomedes and Pelé